ismet55555/AWS_Solutions_Architect_Notes/README.md

 ## Lambda

-- Serverless
+- Serverless -  no need to manage servers (like EC2)
 - A function that runs in response to an event
 - Can be triggered by various service invocations:
   - *Synchronous:* API Gateway, ELB, Step Functions, Kinesis Firehose, Cognito, Alexa, Lex
   - *Asynchronous:* S3, SNS, SES, CF, CW Logs/Events, CodeCommit, Config, IoT, CodePipeline, DynamoDB Streams
-- AWS CodePipeline and AWS OpsWorks can't invoke lambda functions.
+- AWS CodePipeline and AWS OpsWorks can **NOT** invoke lambda functions.
 - Scales out (not up) automatically
 - 1 event = 1 function
 - Can be debugged by X-Ray
-- Lambda can read events from —
+- Lambda can read events from:
   - Kinesis
   - DynamoDB
   - SQS